-As shown on the attached Organizational Chart, Gulf County Association for Retarded Citizens, Inc. is a two-part agency that operates as the CTC for Gulf and Franklin Counties and also provides services to developmentally disabled residents of Gulf County.
+As shown on the attached Organizational Chart, Gulf County Association for Retarded Citizens, Inc. is a two-part agency that operates as the CTC for Gulf County and also provides services to developmentally disabled residents of the county.
 Gulf County Association for Retarded Citizens, Inc. is doing business as Arc on the Gulf, Inc., and is referred to as such throughout this document.